Application of quantum Darwinism to a structured environment: Results

-It is emphasised that the accessible information and discord are optimised through a choice of positive operator-valued measure (POVM) $\{M^{X_f}_j\}$.
-Our motivation for minimising the discord stems from wanting to examine the correlations of the state least disturbed by measurement.
-Here, the measurement is formulated by mapping the relevant system-fragment to an effective two-qubit state, as was done with Eqs. (\ref{eq:col_qubit_E}) and (\ref{eq:col_qubit_P}).
-The POVM $\{M^{X_f}_j\}$ then makes up a set of orthogonal from the qubit states of $X_f$ (see appendix \ref{appenB}).

-Initially we compute (\ref{eq:Holevo}-\ref{eq:discord}) for the full system-environment ($f=1$) of case (i) and find that the QMI is always shared equally between classical and quantum correlations when $I(\rho_{SE})>0$.
+with an outcome $j$ obtained with probability $p_j=\text{Tr}_{S,X_f}\left[M^{X_f}_j\rho_{SX_f}\right]$.
+The second quantity $\bar{\delta}(\rho_{SX_f})$ defines a general measure of quantum correlations between the two subsystems, known as the quantum discord \cite{Modi2012}.
+Note the bar is used to distinguish the discord from the information deficit $\delta$. \\ It is emphasised that the accessible information and discord are optimised through a choice of positive operator-valued measure (POVM) $\{M^{X_f}_j\}$.
+Our motivation for minimizing the quantum discord stems from wanting to examine the correlations of the state least disturbed by measurement.
+Here, the measurement is formulated by mapping the relevant system fragment to an effective two-qubit state, as was done with Eqs. (\ref{eq:col_qubit_E}) and (\ref{eq:col_qubit_P}).
+The POVM $\{M^{X_f}_j\}$ then makes up a set of orthogonal projectors from the qubit states of $X_f$ (see appendix \ref{appenB}). \\ Initially we compute Eqs. (\ref{eq:Holevo}-\ref{eq:discord}) for the full system-environment ($f=1$) of case (i) and find that the QMI is always shared equally between classical and quantum correlations when $I(\rho_{SE})>0$.
 This intuitively follows since the information encoded by classical data is limited to $S(\rho_S)$.
 The remaining information out of $S+E$ then has to make up the discord in equal amount assuming the state is pure, based on the global entanglement of the system and bath.
-Alternatively, for fractional states ($f<1$) we find a more interesting, albeit complicated interplay between classical and quantum correlations.
+Alternatively, for fractional states ($f<1$) we find a more interesting albeit complicated interplay between classical and quantum correlations.
 The quantities of interest here are the (averaged) partial accessible information $\langle J(\rho_{SX_f})\rangle$ and partial quantum discord $\langle \bar{\delta}(\rho_{SX_f})\rangle$, which from Eq. (\ref{eq:QMIsplit}), fulfil the relation